 - Soames Creek

 - N Twin Creek

 - S Twin Creek

-- Bear/Avalon Creek -
+- Bear Creek

 - McNair Creek

 - Mohawk Creek

 - Rainy River

 Access to these streams may be a limiting factor for stewardship societies as they are further away from residential areas however monitoring these streams would be valuable as the forests surrounded the creeks are heavily logged.
-The mouths of Ouillet Creek, Twin Creeks, and Bear Creek have lumber yards and log booms present and the mouth of the Rainy River is the site for the Port Mellon Pulp Mill.
+The mouths of Ouillet Creek, Twin Creeks, and Bear Creek have lumber yards and log booms present, and the mouth of the Rainy River is the site for the Port Mellon Pulp Mill.

-Accumulate Baseline Data in Creeks
+Potential Streams for Future Monitoring and Restoration Efforts Accumulate Baseline Data in Creeks

 Interviews with three representatives from the SCSS and the Sunshine Coast Conservation Association highlighted an overall need for baseline data on fish presence in streams on the Sunshine Coast.
-Historical data on fish presence and escapement for the area is hard to come by; Angela X mentioned during an interview that certain reports on streams in the area are missing or have no written record, leaving the Sunshine Coast with no realistic baseline.
+Historical data on fish presence and escapement for the area is hard to come by; Angela Kroning mentioned during an interview that certain reports on streams in the area are missing or have no written record, leaving the Sunshine Coast with no realistic baseline.
 Samples later reaffirmed this knowledge gap, mentioning an overall need for baseline data to prove streams are fish-bearing (Interview, March 8, 2023).